rabebsdiri45/Beev_UseCase/README.md

 # Data Cleaning
 [data_cleaning.sql file link](data_cleaning.sql)
-Removed entries from the Customer table where the `(Make, Model)` pair does not exist in the Car table.
-No imputation criteria were provided for issues within the Car table, leading to the assumption that a Make could release various Model versions over time.
+I deleted the rows from the Customer table where the pair (Make, Model) does not exist in the Car table.
+Although I can see problems in the Car table that I mentioned above , there is no criteria for the imputation.
+So I assumed that it could be that a company (Make) can release different variation of the same Model (Thermal/Electric) over the years or even the same year.
 ```sql
 DELETE from "Consumer" c1
 where (c1."Model",c1."Make")not in (select "Model","Make" from "Car");